By: Marilyn L. Davis

 Sometimes those tasks don’t feel as productive as they are time-consuming without necessarily resulting in a published post.
 When I reduce my ‘to-do’ list to ‘publishing,’ I don’t feel like I’ve done much.

-But the reality is I found a great quote, edited a post, found the ‘absolutely-best-image-possible’ for the post and got it into the draft.
-Plus, I wrote the writer and communicated, either a need for a shorter bio or a JPG image of them.
+But the reality is I found a great quote, edited a post, found the ‘absolutely-best-image-possible’ for the post, and got it into the draft.
+Plus, I wrote the writer and communicated, I needed a shorter bio.

 When we complete tasks, regardless of how big or small, it’s more productive than we were in our use.